Donald Trump has made a string of comments lately that have given Republicans heartburn.

 "I don’t believe that.
 I think that’s the press.
 No. 1, they can’t do it legally.
 No. 2, I worked for one year, and we won all those delegates," Trump said.
 "So I win 37 states and somebody else won none, and they’re going to be the nominee?
 I don’t think so."

 At the heart of the matter are the 112 members of the rules committee — a man and a woman from each state and the District of Columbia.
-They determine convention guidelines and have the power to change the rules when they convene in Cleveland.

 "They can throw out the chairman.
 You can throw out the RNC members.
 You can do anything," Barry Bennett, Trump’s convention strategist, said in March.